glg-public/screamer.tml/README.md

 Leaves the correct type of comment for a given Result object.

-- If `Result.line === 0`, it will leave a general comment, and not a line-specific comment.
+- If `Result.line === 0`, it will leave an issue comment, and not a line-specific comment.
 - If `Result.line` is an object like `{start, end}`, it will leave the comment on the selected range of lines, in the file specified by `Result.path`.
 - If `Result.line` is a positive integer, it will leave a comment at that line, in the file specified by `Result.path`.
 - `Result.problems` is an array of strings, and will be converted to a markdown list in the comment